Toluna-IP/tolunaintegratedpaneldocs/notifications/invite.md

 # Invite  Notifications
 {: .no_toc }

+Toluna provides a real time automated invite service that finds panelists with matching profiles.

 * TOC
 {:toc}

-## Introduction

-Toluna provides a real time automated invite service that finds panelists with matching profiles.

 ---